IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

 - `isDeprecated` returns {true} if this field should no longer be used, otherwise {false}.
 - `deprecationReason` optionally provides a reason why this field is deprecated.
+- `directiveAnnotations` must return the set of exposed directives annotating this field as a list of `__DirectiveUse`.

 ### The \_\_InputValue Type